Washington February 09, 2016

 is one of the most spectacular waterfalls on the Olympic Peninsula, and also one of the easiest to access.
 It's only a short, 200-yard walk to reach the falls that veil down 229 feet over a huge rock wall.

-The trail out to this gem
+The trail out to

 isn't far from Rocky Brook Falls.
 It's short and easy, and there's exotic beauty just waiting to be photographed at the end.
 This two-tiered waterfall drops about 130 feet down a mossy wall into a small pool lined with trees.

 Perhaps the most underrated waterfall on the Olympic Peninsula is this hidden cascade, which drops over 70 feet in two tiers.
-The trail

 to the falls is easy, mostly downhill and less than a mile round-trip.